 This website is dedicated to the memory of Frank Carlson (bio) (timeline), who was viciously beaten and killed by Angelo Pavageau in 1974.
 It is also dedicated to the memory of Betty and Sten Carlson, who fought tirelessly to seek and preserve justice for Frank and his wife in keeping Pavageau behind bars forever.

-We need you to email or print off and mail a letter to the California Board of Parole Hearings to protest the release of a convicted murderer, torturer and rapist… and we desperately need you to please do so before March 15, 2020.
+We need you to email or print off and mail a letter to the California Board of Parole Hearings to protest the release of a convicted murderer, torturer and rapist… and we desperately need you to please do so.
 But first, a bit of history…

 In 1974, San Francisco residents Frank and Annette Carlson, a young and recently married couple, were attacked without provocation in their own Potrero Hill home.
 Angelo Pavageau, a neighbor who was later convicted and imprisoned for his crimes, broke into their home, overcame Frank, tied him to a chair and proceeded to beat him over the head with multiple blunt objects until the victim succumbed from his injuries.
 During the heinous attack, according to police records Pavageau actually broke a claw hammer over Frank’s head.
 The pain and anguish Frank clearly endured is unimaginable.
 First responders found his head had been “completely destroyed.”

 After killing Frank, he then proceeded to rape and torture Annette, eventually leaving her for dead shortly before setting the house on fire.
 She was repeatedly sexually assaulted, then beaten with a wooden chair.
 Nearby Good Samaritans discovered a naked and severely scarred Annette after she miraculously escaped with her life through a window.
 Pavageau was soon captured, tried and convicted for his crimes.

 Though initially sentenced to death, the State of California later invalidated the death penalty, thereby commuting his sentence to life with the possibility of parole.
 In the years that followed, California would yet again change its own penal code to include life without the possibility of parole; however, his sentence remained intact.
 He has been granted parole hearings numerous times over the years, only to be soundly rejected on every occasion